ScotuzziJr/amanuensis/README.md

 ## Requisites

 - The scripts were written on a Linux environment but I'm working on a Windows version
-- At this point, Firefox is the only browser supported but I'm also working on that
+- At this point, Firefox is the only browser that you can save urls from, but is possible to restore the urls saved from Firefox on Chrome
 - You must have Python 3 installed
-- You must have lz4 lib installed and you can get it by running `pip install lz4`

 ## Usage

 Make sure that both Bash and Python scripts are in the same directory.
 Then run: <br>
-`bash amanuensis.sh save` to save the urls <br>
+`bash amanuensis.sh save firefox` to save the urls <br>
-`bash amanuensis.sh restore` to restore the tabs
+`bash amanuensis.sh restore [firefox | chrome]` to restore the tabs

 When saving, a text file called "saved_urls.txt" will be created.
 Make sure this file exists when trying to restore.